Swen14/aws-resource-tracker-shell-script/README.md

 Through this project, I learned:

-- How shell scripts automate repetitive tasks
+* How shell scripts automate repetitive tasks
-- How to interact with AWS services using AWS CLI
+* How to interact with AWS services using AWS CLI
-- How to manage file permissions in Linux
+* How to manage file permissions in Linux
-- How to execute Bash scripts
+* How to execute Bash scripts
-- How to schedule automated tasks using Cron Jobs
+* How to schedule automated tasks using Cron Jobs
-- How to document a project professionally using GitHub
+* How to document a project professionally using GitHub

 ---

 ## Future Improvements

-- Store output in log files
+* Store output in log files
-- Export results to CSV format
+* Export results to CSV format
-- Add error handling
+* Add error handling
-- Send email notifications
+* Send email notifications
-- Monitor additional AWS services
+* Monitor additional AWS services
-- Generate automated reports
+* Generate automated reports

 ---

 ## Disclaimer

 This project was created for learning and educational purposes.
-Commands and outputs may vary depending on AWS resources, account configuration, AWS CLI version, and Linux distribution.
+Commands, outputs, and AWS resources may vary depending on account configuration, AWS CLI version, permissions, and Linux distribution.

 ---